 All Co-Authors of papers should have made significant contributions to the work and share accountability for the results.
 Authorship and credit should be shared in proportion to the various parties' contributions.
-Authors should take responsibility and credit, including authorship credit, only for work they have actually performed or to which they have contributed.
+Authors should take responsibility and credit, including authorship credit, only for work they have performed or to which they have contributed.
 Other contributions should be cited in the manuscript's Acknowledgements or an endnote.
 Authors should normally list a student as the principal Co-Author on multiple-authored publications that substantially derive from the student's dissertation or thesis.
 Authors who analyse data from others should explicitly acknowledge the contribution of the initial researchers.

 Plagiarism and Self-Plagiarism

 All work in the manuscript should be free of any plagiarism, falsification, fabrications, or omission of significant material.
 Every article submitted to the SEAM will be checked by Turnitin and iThenticate software to assess its plagiarism and AI usage percentage.
 Articles exceeding 30% of plagiarism checked results would be rejected promptly.
 The author is able to resubmit the article after s/he revised his/her work significantly.
 The editor will only process the article reaching below the 30% similarity limit.
 Authors are expected to explicitly cite others' work and ideas, even if the work or ideas are not quoted verbatim or paraphrased.
 This standard applies whether the previous work is published, unpublished, or electronically available.
 Failure to properly cite the work of others may constitute plagiarism.
 Plagiarism in all its forms constitutes unethical publishing behaviour and is unacceptable.